Alan Yentob

-Alan Yentob (born 11 March 1947) is a BBC presenter and retired British television executive.
-He stepped down as Creative Director in December 2015, and was chairman of the board of trustees of the charity Kids Company from 2003 until its collapse in 2015.
+Alan Yentob (11 March 1947 – 24 May 2025) was a British television executive and presenter.
+He held senior roles at the BBC, including head of music and arts, controller of BBC1 and BBC2, and was the corporation's creative director from 2004 until 2015.
+He was also chairman of the board of trustees of the charity Kids Company from 2003 until its collapse in 2015.

 Early life

-Alan Yentob was born into an Iraqi Jewish family in Stepney, London.
+Yentob was born into an Iraqi Jewish family in Stepney, London, the son of Flora Esther (née Khazam) and Isaac Reuben Yentob.
 Soon after he was born, his family moved to Manchester where his father was in business with his wife's family, the Khazams.
-One example of this collaboration were dealings in Haighton Holdings, published 1951, that shows involvement of his mother Flora, father Isaac and uncle Nadji Khazam.
+One example of this collaboration were sales of shares in Haighton Holdings in 1951 involving his mother, father and uncle Nadji Khazam.
 Together they were involved in the UK with various other textile manufacturers plus wholesalers such as Spencer, Turner & Boldero and Jeremiah Rotherham & Co.
 The families also had dealings in South Africa with their holding company Anglo-African Investments.
-The public companies were eventually shed and a few consolidated into Dewhurst Dent, in which Alan Yentob still owns a 10% share.
+The public companies were eventually shed and a few consolidated into Dewhurst Dent, in which Alan Yentob still owned a 10% share.

-He grew up in Didsbury, a suburb of Manchester, and returned to London with his family when he was 12 to live in a flat on Park Lane.
-He was a boarder at the independent King's School in Ely, Cambridgeshire.
-He passed his A Levels and studied at the Sorbonne in Paris and spent a year at Grenoble University.
-He went on to study law at Leeds University, where he got involved in student drama.
-He graduated with a lower second class degree (2:2) in 1967.
+Yentob grew up in Didsbury, a suburb of Manchester and returned to London with his family when he was 12 to live in a flat on Park Lane.
+He was a boarder at the independent school King's Ely in Cambridgeshire.
+He passed his A-levels in French, English and History, getting Bs, and studied at the Sorbonne in Paris and spent a year at the University of Grenoble.
+He went on to study Law at the University of Leeds, where he became involved in student drama.
+He graduated with a lower second class degree (2:2) in 1968.

 Career

 Yentob joined the BBC as a trainee in the BBC World Service in 1968 as its only non-Oxbridge graduate of that year.
-Nine months later he moved into TV to become an assistant director on arts programmes.
+Nine months later he moved into BBC Television to become an assistant director on arts programmes.